Wilfred Bouma: Aston Villa

 On 9 September 2008, Bouma signed a new two-year deal at Villa Park with the option of a third year.

-In January 2009 it was announced that Bouma, along with other long-term absentee John Carew had returned to full training.
+In January 2009, it was announced that Bouma, along with other long-term absentee John Carew had returned to full training.
 He was scheduled to return on 16 February for the reserves but he pulled out at the last minute because he "felt sore".
 On 2 March 2009, Bouma finally played 90 minutes in a 4–3 win in a reserve match against Chelsea.
 However, he suffered a setback on his road to recovery in April after learning bone fragments had broken away from his ankle, and underwent surgery soon after.

 On 16 September 2009, after being out of action for fourteen months, it was announced that Bouma had resumed full training with the club.
 Yet to make a return to Villa's first team, Bouma suffered another setback and was again out of action with a stubbed toe injury.

 On 29 January 2010, Aston Villa announced that Bouma had finally returned to full training following eighteen months of absence through injury.
 However, while Bouma played a full ninety minutes for the Aston Villa reserves in February 2010, he never made a return to the first team.
 On 6 May 2010, Aston Villa confirmed that Bouma was set to leave the club at the end of the 2009–2010 season.
 Bouma said his goodbyes to the Villa faithful during half-time of the home defeat to Blackburn in their final league game, later stating that he intended to address the fans but "just couldn't do it" after becoming too emotional.

 Return to PSV

 On 26 June 2010, it was revealed that Bouma's former club PSV Eindhoven had offered him a trial at the club in an attempt to revive his career and he joined up with the rest of the PSV squad for pre-season training.
 Bouma later sealed his return on 30 August 2010, signing a two-year contract with the club.
 Bouma scored his first goal since his return to the Netherlands in a 3–0 home win against VVV-Venlo.
 Bouma played 66 minutes during a record Eredivisie 10–0 victory over Feyenoord.

-Bouma continued his good goal scoring form when he netted his third goal in only 16 league games during the 0–3 away win against VVV-Venlo.
-On 24 February 2011, Bouma was handed the captain's armband for the final five minutes of the UEFA Europa League match against Lille OSC that PSV went on to win 3–1 on the day and 5–3 on aggregate.
+Bouma continued his good goal scoring form when he netted his third goal in only 16 league games during the 3-0 away win against VVV-Venlo.
+On 24 February 2011, Bouma was handed the captain's armband for the final five minutes of the UEFA Europa League match against Lille that PSV went on to win 3–1 on the day and 5–3 on aggregate.